-In evaluating the harms and discomforts introduced by the research, an IRB should consider the nature of the study procedures, other study characteristics, and steps taken to minimize risk.
+In evaluating the risks introduced by the research, an IRB should consider the nature of the study procedures, other study characteristics, and steps taken to minimize risk.
+In evaluating the risks, the IRB should consider only those risks that may result from the research (as distinguished from the risks of therapies subjects would receive if not participating in the research).